How to open a Bank Account for an Estonian Company

-As a rule, local banks open accounts for companies that operate at least partly in Estonia.
-It means the company sells or buys goods or services, have employees and pay them salaries.
+Generally, local banks open accounts for companies that operate at least partially in Estonia.
+It means the company sells or buys goods or services, has employees, and pays them salaries.

 To open a bank account, KYC purposes require a somewhat time-consuming and bureaucratic process.